 Forgiveness is releasing ourselves from hurt, resentment, and being victims.
 It means letting go of the need to be right, at any cost.

 We forgive for ourselves.
 So that we can live in the present, live our lives more fully.
 What we are not doing is excusing or condoning the offending behaviour or fall into a delusion about who the person is, while also allowing for both our evolution.
+Like Caroline Myss teaches, we boundary out the behaviour, not the person.
+It’s an important distinction.

 At the highest level true forgiveness is embodied in the beautifut word – namaste.
 The divinity in me honours the divinity in you.
 True forgiveness is to remember that our earthly incarnation is more than it appears.
 Everyone plays a role in our lives.
 Whether as friends or foes, ultimately everyone is part of our soul family here to ignite and support our awakening.
 We are all connected and we are all divine.
 Through forgiveness, we create a space on the human level allowing for the divine to be expressed.
 Let’s call it a portal.